 Select and confirm the partitions to be used for RAID, then configure the software RAID, before making other choices.

 Recent installers may be able to remove unwanted RAID or LVM partitions, but if really necessary they can be deleted by copying /dev/zero to the entire disk using dd (but first ensure that the correct disk is selected and that there are no hidden recovery partitions):

 Logical Volume Management (LVM) can be used to combine multiple small partitions into larger units, adding more LVM partitions as required.
-This can work well, but any errors found when the computer is restarted will prevent access to all the linked partitions in a group.
+This can work well, but any errors found when the computer is restarted can prevent access to all the linked partitions in a group.
 Both RAID and normal areas can be divided into LVM partitions before they are finally configured for use.

 It can take some time and effort, but it may be possible to recover files from damaged discs using software such as "testdisk" on a working system.

 If data security is important, perhaps also consider a UPS to provide reliable power, with automated shutdown when the battery is low.
 Network UPS Tools (nut) can act as either a master server directly connected to the UPS controls, or a slave running on a computer which is also powered by the UPS, or simply to providing remote monitoring.

-Check the Release Notes and Errata for known hardware problems.
+Check the Release Notes and Errata for known, but rare, hardware problems.